Today's Top Ten Fixed Annuity Rates (MYGA)

 - Overzealous salesmen overstating performance.
 Fixed index annuities are like any other investment; used properly they work great, used in unsuitable ways they can be a disaster.

-Unfortunately, they are misrepresented often as giving full market returns with .
-The to premium is true; that at times they do equal or beat the market, unfortunately, that is not always true.
+Unfortunately, they are often misrepresented often as giving full market returns, however at times they do equal or beat the market, unfortunately, that is not always true.
 In a strong economy with stocks doing well, it is expected that the fixed index annuity will fall several percentage points behind the market return.
-However, a Fixed Index Annuity with a 5% to 8% interest and to premium, for many retirement plans, would be considered a win-win situation.
+However, a Fixed Index Annuity with a 5% to 8% interest for many retirement plans, would be considered a win-win situation.